terraform-pingidentity-modules/terraform-pingone-davinci-connection/README.md

 ---
 layout: ""
-page_title: "Module: PingOne DaVinci Connector"
+page_title: "Module: PingOne DaVinci Connection"
 description: |-
-  This module provides ability to manage DaVinci connectors with an associated scheme.
+  This module provides ability to manage DaVinci connections with an associated scheme.
 ---

-# PingOne DaVinci Connector Module
+# PingOne DaVinci Connection Module

-This PingOne module provides ability to manage DaVinci connectors with an associated scheme.
+This PingOne module provides ability to manage DaVinci connections with an associated scheme.

 ## Getting Started